- About Us

 Who We Are

 The Social Impact Exchange was launched by the Growth Philanthropy Network (GPN), in partnership with Duke University - Center for Strategic Philanthropy and Civil Society (CSPCS) and its Center for the Advancement of Social Entrepreneurship (CASE).
-Together, these organizations are supporting the development of the Exchange.

-- Alexander Rossides – President
+- Alexander Rossides - Founder and Co-President

-- David Fleit - Program Assistant
+- David Persky - Special Assistant

 - Anne Sherman - Vice President, Nonprofit Strategy